 • Where can you access the Chart of Accounts in QuickBooks?

-• Locate a Chart of accounts from the menus like Lists, Accountant & Company
+• Locate a Chart of Accounts from the menus like Lists, Accountant & Company

-• How you can embed a new account in the Charts of Accounts in QuickBooks?
+• How can you embed a new account in the Charts of Accounts in QuickBooks?

 With very simple instructions, you can embed a new account.